 - b) Unsecured, subordinated and non-convertible debenture bearing interest at 7.27%, and is repayable in a single instalment of US\$25,000 on April 1, 2016 with no possibility of advance repayment.
 The debenture was designated as a hedge of net investment in foreign operations. - c) Unsecured and non-convertible debenture bearing interest at 7.27%, and is repayable in a single instalment of US\$10,000 on April 1, 2016 with no possibility of advance repayment.
 The debenture was designated as a hedge of net investment in foreign operations. - d) As part of the PWP acquisition, SJ Corp and McFarland issued an unsecured promissory note of \$7,413 bearing interest at 0.27%.
 The note is repayable in 12 equal quarterly instalments up to November 2016.
 The note was initially recorded at a fair value of \$6,664 using an interest rate of 7.0%.
 The difference between the face value and the fair value of the note is being accreted on an effective yield basis over its term. - e) Pursuant to a business acquisition on December 7, 2011, SJ Corp issued an unsecured promissory note of \$6,617 bearing interest at 2.67%.
 The note is repayable in 10 equal annual instalments up to December 2021.
 The note was initially recorded at a fair value of \$5,357 using an interest rate of 7.0%.
-The difference between the face value and the fair value of the note is being accreted on an effective yield basis over its term. - f) Bond issued in favour of the County of Fulton, Kentucky (the Burke-Parsons-Bowlby Project), Series 2006, repayable in annual principal repayments of US\$200 starting July 2008 through July 2011, US\$300 starting August 2011 through July 2019 and US\$400 starting August 2019 through July 2026.
-The bond bears interest at a variable rate based on the SIFMA Municipal Swap Index.
-On June 15, 2009, the Company entered into an interest rate swap agreement fixing the rate at 2.99% up to December 1, 2015.
-The bond is secured by substantially all property, plant and equipment of the Fulton facility, which have a net book value of US\$7,445 as at December 31, 2013.
-The bond was initially recorded in the consolidated financial statements at a fair value of US\$4,835 using an interest rate of 6.5%.
-The difference between the face value and the fair value of the bond is being accreted on an effective yield basis over its term. - In order to provide security for the timely payment of the principal and interest due on the bond, the U.S. subsidiaries have made available a US\$4,653 irrevocable letter of credit with the bank that is also the trustee for the Series 2006 Bond Indenture, at an annual fee of 1.0% of the outstanding loan balance.
-The letter of credit expires on January 17, 2026. - g) Pursuant to a business acquisition, SJ Corp assumed a bond issued in favour of the Arkansas Development Finance Authority, repayable in annual principal repayments ranging from US\$145 to US\$275 up to September 1, 2024.
-Interest rates on the bond ranged from 5.62% to 5.81% and were payable semi-annually on March 1 and September 1.
-In August 2013, the Company fully reimbursed the bond. - h) Pursuant to a business acquisition on February 28, 2007, SJ Corp issued a note payable to J.H.
-Baxter & Co.
-The note was subordinated to existing lenders and bore interest at 5.0%.
-The note was repayable in five annual principal repayments of US\$500, with a final payment of US\$5,500 on the sixth anniversary date.
-The note was initially recorded at a fair value of \$6,981 using an interest rate of 8.0%.
-The difference between the face value and the fair value of the note was being accreted on an effective yield basis over its term.
-The note matured on February 28, 2013 and was fully repaid. - Unsecured promissory note at 8.0%, payable in quarterly instalments of US\$53, including interest, matured on October 1, 2013.
+The difference between the face value and the fair value of the note is being accreted on an effective yield basis over its term. - f) As part of the Boatright acquisition, SJ Corp issued an unsecured promissory note of \$15,466 bearing interest at 1.93%.
+The note is repayable in 5 equal annual instalments up to May 2019.
+The note was initially recorded at a fair value of \$13,426 using an interest rate of 7.0%.
+The difference between the face value and the fair value of the note is being accreted on an effective yield basis over its term.

-12 LONG-TERM DEBT (CONTINUED)
+11 LONG-TERM DEBT (CONTINUED)